tnelsen/Drone-Data-in-Agricultural-Research/02-multispectral-data-extraction.md

 6. Press `OK` when everything is set to output and save the CSV
 ![](img/to-csv.png)

-Now geographic data can be treated like any other data in a spreadsheet.
-Models can be made.
+Now the drone data can be analyze in programs such as Excel or R. Models can be made.
 ANOVAs can be run.
 There are many more things that can be done with both the data values as well as the images.

 Now you are ready to move on to [Multispectral Data Extraction (High throughput)](03-high-throughput-data-extraction.md)!